 The main features of Angular are as follows:

-If fifteen updates are made on the HTML page, Angular will skip updating the ones that are already up-to-date and will go straight to updating the entire tree structure with new HTML tags.
+If 15 updates are made to the HTML page, Angular will skip updating the already up-to-date items and go straight to updating the entire tree with new HTML tags.

-Data binding: this is a working method where you can manipulate elements on a website via the use of your web browser.
+Data binding: This is a method that lets you manipulate elements on a website using your web browser.
 It employs dynamic HTML and requires neither programming nor scripting.
-Examples of data binding can be found in web components that feature some kind of interactivity, such as calculators, games, tutorials, forums, and more.
-For pages that contain large amounts of data, Angular can help to enable a better incremental display of those same pages.
+Examples of data binding can be found in web components that feature interactivity, such as calculators, games, tutorials, forums, and more.
+For pages that contain large amounts of data, Angular can help improve the incremental display of those pages.
 Additionally, Angular uses a two-way binding model.
 When the UI elements are updated, the model state reflects all of those changes.
-This also works the other way around: when the model state is updated, the UI state also changes as well.
-Ultimately, this ensures an interrupted exchange of information between the DOM, the model data and the controller.
+This also works the other way: when the model state is updated, the UI state changes.
+Ultimately, this ensures an uninterrupted exchange of information between the DOM, the model data, and the controller.

 MVC architecture: Angular leverages the MVC (model-view-controller) model.
-It offers ample documentation on how your applications should be structured and how everything should look.
-In addition to that, it also relies on the bi-directional data flow methodology that connects to the real DOM.
+It provides ample documentation on how your applications should be structured and what everything should look like.
+In addition, it relies on the bi-directional data flow methodology that connects to the real DOM.

-Testing: Angular works with the Jasmine framework to provide robust testing functionalities for writing a multitude of different test cases.
-Some of the tests can also be run through Karma, which is Angular’s own testing framework.
-Karma was developed out of necessity, when the testing tools at the time couldn’t meet Angular’s standards.
-The Jasmine and Karma frameworks work very well together, hence why they’re the most recommended testing environments for Angular.
+Testing: Angular integrates with the Jasmine framework to provide robust testing capabilities for writing a wide range of test cases.
+Some of the tests can also be run with Karma, Angular’s own testing framework.
+Karma was developed out of necessity when the testing tools at the time couldn’t meet Angular’s standards.
+The Jasmine and Karma frameworks work very well together, which is why they’re the most recommended testing environments for Angular.

 Vue.js